 Nine Win Collegiate Reporting Prize Trip to Japan

-The Scripps Howard Foundation today awarded a nine‐day journalism study trip to Japan to the nine winners of its annual Roy W. Howard National Collegiate Reporting Competition.
+The Scripps Howard Foundation today awarded a 10-day journalism study trip to Japan to the nine winners of its annual Roy W. Howard National Collegiate Reporting Competition.

-The expenses‐paid trip will be led by Bradley J. Hamm, dean of the journalism school at Indiana University and a Roy W. Howard scholar, who has extensive travel experience throughout Asia.
-Travel begins June 15 and includes excursions primarily in the Kansai region cities of Osaka, Kyoto and Kobe.
-Included in the trip is a visit to Hiroshima, the first city in world history to be devastated by the atomic bomb, and the Hiroshima Peace Memorial Museum and Park.
+The expenses-paid trip will be led by Bradley J. Hamm, dean of the journalism school at Indiana University and a Roy W. Howard scholar, who has extensive travel experience throughout Asia.
+Travel begins June 11 and includes excursions in Tokyo, Osaka, Kyoto and Hiroshima, site of the first atomic bomb dropped on any city, where events to mark the 65th anniversary of the end of World War II are planned for the students.

-The nine winners, whose entries represent print, broadcast and interactive media, were chosen for the high quality of their work, an essay about their interest in international affairs and letters of recommendation.
-Information about this year’s winners follows.
+The nine winners, whose entries represent print, broadcast and online media, were chosen for the high quality of their work, an essay about their interest in international affairs and letters of recommendations.
+They are: